 No one wants to stare at a blank wall all day.
 Position your streaming setup so the camera has a good view of something interesting behind you.
 It could be a bookshelf full of kitschy knick-knacks, your video game collection, or even a cool poster.

-Streamlabs OBS streaming software
+Streamlabs Desktop streaming software

 Streaming software enables you to capture your gameplay footage and live stream on Twitch.
 These programs are designed to coordinate your gameplay, camera feed, audio signals, chat windows, subscriber notifications and more for a polished, professional look.
 Check out some of these popular paid and free steaming software options to trick out your Twitch stream.